Have you just purchased a new dryer and wondering the dryer wire size it needs to have? Take it from the electricians who know.

 What if I run 6 gauge wire, what does that mean?

 A 6 gauge wire will run on a 30 amp circuit on a 30 amp breaker.
 6 gauge wires are good for a 60 amp circuit.
-Using 6 gauge will waste a 30 amp breaker on a residential dryer however because it costs much more.
+Using 6 gauge will waste a 30 amp breaker on a residential dryer wire size however because it costs much more.